-2021 marks twenty years of Reconciliation in Australia, and almost three decades of Australia’s formal reconciliation process.
+2022 marks twenty-one years of Reconciliation in Australia, and almost three decades of Australia’s formal reconciliation process.
 We acknowledge that we all have a role to play when it comes to reconciliation.
 Together we can collectively build relationships and communities that value Aboriginal and Torres Strait Islander peoples, histories, cultures, and futures.

-Photos are from a range of UNE events including; Sorry Day morning tea at Cafe Life, a Smoking Ceremony and traditional dance for Welcome Ceremony at Booloominbah, and the community Bridge Walk at Civic Park in Armidale.
+Photos are from a range of UNE events including; a Smoking Ceremony and traditional dance for Welcome Ceremony at Booloominbah from 2021.

-I join everyone praying for inclusivity and peace.
-Education about the topic is important too and being familiar with the ramifications of colonisation should not be ignored.
-I encourage everyone to take actions that will help build a better future for Australia and the Aboriginal & Torres Strait Islander people.
+Education about the topic remains crucial and understanding the ramifications of colonisation should not be ignored.
+I join everyone praying for inclusivity and peace and I encourage myself and everyone to take actions that will help heal the nation, celebrate the Aboriginal culture and build better future for the Aboriginal & Torres Strait Islander people.

 Always was, always will be.